tacticdemonic/sb-logger-extension/sb-logger-extension/TESTING_GUIDE.md

 1. **Open Popup**
    - Click the extension icon in the toolbar
-   - Popup window should open showing "SB Logger — Saved Bets"
+   - Popup window should open showing "Surebet Helper — Saved Bets"
    - Should see buttons: Check Results, API Setup, Import, View Chart, Export

 2. **Test on Surebet.com**